opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 48     Firstly, the defendants submitted that CBRE failed to take into account the Land Costs for the Residual Land.
 The plaintiffs rebutted the defendants’ submission by stating that the Land Costs for the Residual Land was entirely speculative, since it was possible that no Land Costs would be payable at all.

 49     In my view, it was open for CBRE, in exercising its honest, independent and professional judgment, not to take into account the Land Costs for the Residual Land since it was possible that there might not be any Land Costs.
 This was particularly so as Agape Vietnam’s liability for Land Costs for the Residual Land was speculative as of the Valuation Date.
-Moreover, the defendants stated that “land costs in the sum approximately VND 609 billion was payable in respect of _more than half of the area_” handed over to Agape Vietnam \[emphasis added\].[\[note: 52\]](#Ftn_52) On the defendants’ own case, Agape Vietnam was not liable for Land Costs with respect to _some_ of the area that was already handed over to Agape Vietnam.
+Moreover, the defendants stated that “land costs in the sum approximately VND 609 billion was payable in respect of _more than half of the area_” handed over to Agape Vietnam \[emphasis added\].[^52] On the defendants’ own case, Agape Vietnam was not liable for Land Costs with respect to _some_ of the area that was already handed over to Agape Vietnam.

 50     Secondly, the defendants contended that CBRE failed to take into account all of Agape Vietnam’s commission expenses in its valuation.
 However, this contention was also unmeritorious.
 The other commission expenses referred to by the defendants were not found on Agape Vietnam’s books.
 In all fairness to CBRE, the unreported commission expenses were not brought to CBRE’s attention by Agape Vietnam during the period of the valuation, notwithstanding the various extensions of time granted by CBRE for Agape Vietnam to provide the relevant information.
-In fact, the unreported commission expenses formed the subject of some of the Additional Documents provided by the defendants after EY’s valuation had concluded.[\[note: 53\]](#Ftn_53) The defendants expressly acknowledged in the letter dated 29 March 2018 that these documents had not been provided to EY previously.
+In fact, the unreported commission expenses formed the subject of some of the Additional Documents provided by the defendants after EY’s valuation had concluded.[^53] The defendants expressly acknowledged in the letter dated 29 March 2018 that these documents had not been provided to EY previously.
 Accordingly, it could not be seriously contended that EY had made a manifest error in not taking into account all of Agape Vietnam’s commission expenses, when these expenses were not even recorded on Agape Vietnam’s books.
-The defendants’ other assertion that it is “not clear” if CBRE had fully taken into account all the commission expenses recorded on Agape Vietnam’s books was also speculative.[\[note: 54\]](#Ftn_54) If there were any omissions, the defendants were entirely to blame as they were dilatory in their rendering of assistance to CBRE during the valuation exercise.
+The defendants’ other assertion that it is “not clear” if CBRE had fully taken into account all the commission expenses recorded on Agape Vietnam’s books was also speculative.[^54] If there were any omissions, the defendants were entirely to blame as they were dilatory in their rendering of assistance to CBRE during the valuation exercise.

 51     Thirdly, the defendants submitted that the Direct Comparison Approach adopted by CBRE to value the school land in the Vietnam Project was a manifest error.
 In contrast, Savills had valued the school land in the Vietnam Project based on RLV, resulting in a negative value.
 However, this is merely a _difference in methodology_ between CBRE and Savills, both of whom are professional valuers who are entitled to a certain degree of latitude in their valuations.
 A mere difference in methodology cannot qualify as a manifest error.

 ### EY failed to consider the Additional Documents

 52     In my view, the defendants’ arguments that EY ought to have considered the Additional Documents were completely unmeritorious.
 EY acted even-handedly by not granting the defendants’ request for reassessment without the plaintiffs’ consent.
 This was the proper course for EY to take in the interests of due process and finality as well as fairness to both parties.
-Furthermore, I note that EY had, in the course of the valuation exercise, granted various extensions of time to the defendants at their requests.[\[note: 55\]](#Ftn_55) If the defendants were of the view that the Additional Documents were relevant and pertinent for EY and CBRE’s valuations, then they should have been provided to EY and CBRE _before_ the valuations were complete and not after.
+Furthermore, I note that EY had, in the course of the valuation exercise, granted various extensions of time to the defendants at their requests.[^55] If the defendants were of the view that the Additional Documents were relevant and pertinent for EY and CBRE’s valuations, then they should have been provided to EY and CBRE _before_ the valuations were complete and not after.

 ## Issue 2: Whether EY exceeded the scope of its contractual mandate